jho925/imessage-wrapped/README.md

 ```
 If this file doesn't exist, you may not have used Messages on this Mac.

+## How It Works

+1. **Database Access**: The app creates a temporary copy of your Messages database to safely read from it
+2. **Contact Matching**: Attempts to match phone numbers/emails with contact names from your Address Book
+3. **Statistics Calculation**:
+   - Counts messages, words, and emoji
+   - Calculates response times (only responses within 24 hours are counted)
+   - Identifies conversation streaks and patterns
+4. **Web Display**: Presents everything in a beautiful, interactive web interface

 ## Privacy

-- All data stays **local on your computer**
+- ✅ All data stays **local on your computer**
-- No data is sent to any external servers
+- ✅ No data is sent to any external servers
-- The app only reads your Messages database without modifying it
+- ✅ The app only reads your Messages database (doesn't modify it)
+- ✅ Creates a temporary copy that's deleted after use

+## Statistics Explained

+- **Avg Words**: Average number of words per text message (excludes attachments/reactions)
+- **Your Response**: Average time (in hours) it takes you to respond to their messages
+- **Their Response**: Average time (in hours) it takes them to respond to your messages
+- **Active Days**: Number of unique days you've exchanged messages
+- **Response times only count replies within 24 hours** (ignores delayed responses)

 ## License

-MIT License
+MIT License - Feel free to use and modify!

+## Credits

+Built with Python, Flask, and SQLite.
+Inspired by Spotify Wrapped.